bootstrap-vue/bootstrap-vue/src/components/button/README.md

 ## Button contextual variants

-Use the `variant` prop to generate the various bootstrap contextual button variants.
+Use the `variant` prop to generate the various Bootstrap contextual button variants.

 By default `<b-button>` will render with the `secondary` variant.